avenida714/instacrumbz/README.md

 ```

 4. In the backend folder to initialize the database and run it in a virtual environment, first execute the command:
-pipenv shell.
+**pipenv shell**.
 Then migrate / seed database and run the Flask application after succesfully seeding with the following commands:

 ```
 pipenv shell